Asynchronous Server Checks: Architecture, UX, and Accessibility

 />

-<div id="username-status" class="status-message" role="status"></div>
+<div id="username-status" class="status-message" role="status" aria-live="polite" aria-atomic="true"></div>

 </div>

-const announceState = (element: HTMLElement, state: ValidationContext) => {
+const announceState = (input: HTMLInputElement, ctx: ValidationContext): void => {

-const statusEl = document.getElementById(`${element.id}-status`);
+const statusEl = document.getElementById(`${input.id}-status`);

 if (!statusEl) return;

-element.setAttribute('aria-busy', state.state === 'loading' ? 'true' : 'false');
+input.setAttribute('aria-busy', ctx.state === 'pending' ? 'true' : 'false');

-element.setAttribute('aria-invalid', state.state === 'error' ? 'true' : 'false');
+input.setAttribute('aria-invalid', ctx.state === 'rejected' ? 'true' : 'false');

-statusEl.textContent = state.message;
+statusEl.textContent = ctx.message;

 }